schandrika/volttron-docs/source/developing-volttron/development-environment/virtual_machine/install-vm.rst

 Start the machine by saving these changes and clicking the “Start” arrow located on the upper left hand corner of the main VirtualBox window.

+Install VOLTTRON pre-requisites
+*******************************
+Once you login into your virtual machine, install VOLTTRON pre-requisite softwares in your linux environment.
+VOLTTRON requires the following software

+1. python 3.10 (official version tested)
+2. git
+3. python3-venv
+4. poetry

+Ubuntu-22.04 comes with python 3.10 and git.

+- If not installed, use the command ``sudo apt install python3.10`` to install python3.10

+- If not installed, use the command ``sudo apt install git`` to install git

+- Install python venv for python 3.10 using the command ``sudo apt-get install python3.10-venv``

+- VOLTTRON uses poetry for dependency management.
+For development environments, it is required that you install poetry, and use poetry commands to create virtual environment and install volttron source packages

+    1. Run the command `` curl -sSL https://install.python-poetry.org | python3 -`` to install poetry on Ubuntu
+    2. Add poetry install directory to your PATH.
+Open .bashrc file in your home directory and add the following command with the correct path to your home directory ``export PATH="<path to your home dir>/.local/bin:$PATH"``
+    3. Source .bashrc (only for the first time) - ``source ~/.bashrc``
+    4. Update poetry configuration to set the default location of poetry virtual environments - ``poetry config virtualenvs.in-project true``